-Robert D. Wright, 53, has served has served as our President and CEO and a director since July 2020.
-Prior to joining Potbelly, Mr. Wright served as Chief Executive Officer of The Wendy's Company, which owns and operates a chain of quick service restaurants, from December 2013 to May 2019.
+Robert D. Wright, 54, has served as our President and CEO and a director since July 2020.
+Prior to joining Potbelly, Mr. Wright served as Executive Vice President and Chief Operations Officer, International of The Wendy's Company, which owns and operates a chain of quick service restaurants, from May 2016 to May 2019 and Senior Vice President and Chief Operations Officer from December 2013 to May 2016.
 Prior to that, Mr. Wright served in leadership roles with other restaurant brands, including Charley's Philly Steaks, Checker's Drive-In Restaurants, Inc. and Domino's Pizza, Inc.